cmilando/ref-manager/README.md

 - delete references
 - only change 1 row of the dt at a time

+- all the cool specific entry columns for everything, instead of textarea entry

 - dt sortable (think it already is)
 - something about column widths

+- writing to a pdf, using the old code

 - error checking
 -- no duplicate names
 -- no bibtex errors

+- make a local version of RefManageR in case it goes off CRAN